jross765/JGnuCashLibNTools/gnucash-api/README.md

 # Major Changes
+## V. 1.2 &rarr; 1.3
+* Introduced interfaces/classes for employees, emloyee vouchers and employee jobs, completely analogous to the according structures for customers and vendors in V. 1.1:
+  * `Gnucash(Writable)Employee(Impl)`
+  * `Gnucash(Writable)EmployeeVoucher(Impl)`
+  * `Gnucash(Writable)EmployeeJob(Impl)`

+* Generalized (technically) locale-specific code (e.g., GnuCash stores certain semi-internal XML-tags with locale-specific values for transaction splits' actions).
+Until V. 1.2, all this was tightly tied to the german locale with hard-coded valus (de_DE).
+Now, we have a generalized approach open for all locales (still hard-coded, though), and support for the following locales is actually implemented:
+  * English
+  * French
+  * German

+* Enhanced type safety by:
+  * introducing package `org.gnucash.basetypes`, containing, among other things, the class GCshID as a wrapper for the UUIDs used throughout the system (instead of just treating them as unsafe strings).
+  * introducing several enums where before we had string constants,

+* Partially re-wrote package `org.gnucash.currency`: Safer and clearer implementation, now leveraging newly introduced types from package `org.gnucash.basetypes`.

+* Improved test coverage.

+* Last not least: From this version on, the author tries to keep the project as symmetrical as possible with its sister project, `JKMyMoneyLib`.

 ## V. 1.1 &rarr; 1.2
 * Introduced interfaces/classes `Gnucash(Writable)Commodity(Impl)` for reading and writing "commodities", in GnuCash lingo an umbrella term for
   * Currencies